 6. Explore the other emotions involved

 Kate’s example applies to all of us too.
 Anger is always a secondary emotion that emerges as a defense mechanism to shield our primary emotions that may bring forth our vulnerabilities.
-From all the tips on how to control anger in a relationship, this one may well be the most important.
-Considering how easily most people might overlook this.
+Of all the tips on how to control anger in a relationship, this one may well be the most important, considering how easily most people might overlook this.

 7. Your anger belongs to you

-No matter what the reasons for anger in relationships, you must find a way to own your emotions.
+No matter what the reasons for anger in relationships are, you must find a way to own your emotions.
 Unresolved anger in a marriage or a relationship may be directed at your partner, but since it stems from you, it also says something about your state of mind.

 This is not to suggest that your complaints about your partner are not valid or all their actions are justified.
 They may be in the wrong.
 Even so, the actions may be theirs but the reaction is yours.
 That’s why the key to how to control anger in a relationship is to own it.

 Once you own your anger, you can focus on yourself rather than your partner.
-Again, this is not to suggest that your partner is right and you’re wrong or vice-versa.
-Instead, the idea is that when both partners focus on their own role in a situation, they are best poised to express themselves more clearly and work together to explore possible solutions.
+Again, this is not to suggest that your partner is right and you’re wrong or vice versa.
+The idea is that when both partners focus on their own role in a situation, they are best poised to express themselves more clearly and work together to explore possible solutions.